“Stay where you are,” one of the bondsan yelled.

 “We do,” another bondsan said and strode forward.

-Avril pushed against his electrical network, but this time, he didn’t stop when the bondsan fell to his knees.
+Avril pushed against the electrical network in the bondsan’s head, but this time, he didn’t stop when the bondsan fell to his knees.

 “Stop,” Avril told the first-sworn.

 “You’re coming with us,” Thorn said through a grimace of pain.